hmac/kite/README.md

 ---
 ```

-Every Lam file defines a module, which begins `module <name>`.
+Every Kite file defines a module, which begins `module <name>`.
 The module name
 must begin with a capital letter.
 This is optionally followed by a list of
 exported definitions, and the `where` keyword.